Abhiek187/abhiek187.github.io/README.md

 [React Router](https://reacttraining.com/react-router) was used to create the single-page experience.<br>
 [gh-pages](https://github.com/tschaub/gh-pages) was used to deploy the website to the gh-pages branch.

-To create a local copy, you'll need the following command line programs:
+To create a local copy, you'll need the following command-line programs:

 - git: `apt-get install git`
 - npm (part of Node.js):